If you came to a medieval physician with a problem such a trembling heart or melancholy, he may give you gold as part of your cure.

 The gold could then be added with other ingredients to make a pharmaceutical medicine.
 Some medicinal recipes involving gold were exceedingly complex, including this one from the 16th century that was supposedly effective against diseases of the eye, leprosy, “all blemishes of the body” and could even help preserve youth:

 Take the filings of silver, copper, iron, lead, steal, gold, calamine of silver and of gold, storax, in accordance with the activity or inactivity of the patient.
 Place them in the urine of a virgin child on the first day, on the second day in warm white wine, on the third day in the juice of fennel, on the fourth day in egg whites, on the fifth day in the milk of a woman nursing a girl, on the sixth in red wine, on the seventh in egg whites.
 And place everything in a bell shaped distillation tool and distil on a slow fire; and keep what you have distilled in a gold or silver vessel.

 It is still found in one modern drug – Myocrisin, in which an injectable form of the precious metal is used against rheumatoid arthritis and progressive juvenile chronic arthritis.
 The article ‘Pharmaceutical use of gold from antiquity to the seventeenth century’ appears in A History of Geology and Medicine, a collection of essays published in 2013 by The Geological Society.
-Based on a conference from 2011, it us the first ever volume dedicated to the examining how rocks, minerals, fossils and earths have been used therapeutically since earliest times.
+Based on a conference from 2011, it is the first-ever volume dedicated to examining how rocks, minerals and fossils have been used therapeutically since earliest times.

 Top Image: Photo by Andrzej Barabasz (Chepry) / Wikimedia Commons